 Where is Adam today?

-As my round-the world travels wound down (read how I spent $20,000 in 15.5 months), I made a difficult decision: do I return to America and look for a job there?
+As my round-the world travels wound down (read how I spent $20,000 in over 15 months), I made a difficult decision: do I return to America and look for a job there?
 Or do I try my luck one more time and pursue my dream of living in Europe.
-I took a chance in the summer of 2011 and moved to Berlin, Germany. (read about my summer as a hipster Berliner)
+I took a chance in the summer of 2011 and moved to Berlin, Germany.

 As of January 2012, I’m living in Berlin and continually traveling around Europe and the rest of the world.
 You’re welcome to subscribe to my public Facebook feed here for other updates and interesting news stories related to travel & tourism:

 Check my blog’s homepage to see my upcoming trips.
 Though I live full-time in Berlin, I still manage to travel quite a lot for work and for pleasure…